despairblue/shiny-wight/README.md

   - [npm](https://npmjs.org/) (should be part of node)

 1. Checkout the repository.
-2. In the root dir run `npm install`
+2. In the project root dir run `npm install`
+3. In the project root dir run `npm up`
-3. In the root dir run `npm start`.
+3. In the project root dir run `npm start`.
 4. Open Browser at `localhost:3333`

 ## Used Assets